-Michael R. Anderson, MD, MBA, FAAP, is Chief Medical Officer, University Hospitals and UH Case Medical Center.
+Michael R. Anderson, MD, MBA, FAAP, is Chief Medical Officer, University Hospitals and UH Cleveland Medical Center.
 He is Associate Professor, Pediatrics, Case Western Reserve University School of Medicine.

 Dr. Anderson is board certified in pediatrics and pediatric critical care medicine.
 His special interests include pediatric clinical care, pediatric disaster preparedness and children’s health policy, as well as bioethics, system quality and the physician workforce.
 He was appointed to the UH Rainbow Babies & Children’s Hospital staff in 2006.